 Cataloguing large photo collections – is artificial intelligence unbiased?
 (Dr. Allison Kupietzky, The Israel Museum) – PDF

 Enriching the View of Bruges, crowdsourcing project (Alexander Soetart, City of Brugge) – VIDEO

 Panel Session: Leveraging photographic heritage to support community engagement and virtual reappropriation of heritage – chair: Antonella Fresa (Photoconsortium); panellists: David Iglésias Franch (CRDI Ajuntament de Girona); Fred Truyen (KU Leuven); John Balean (TopFoto) – PDF; Ismo Malinen (Museovirasto), Frank Golomb (United Archives), Frederik Temmermans (IMEC and Vrje Universiteit Brussels) – PDF.

 14.00 Preview visit to the exhibition Golf is Art.
 Immagini e storie di sport curated by Museo della Grafica.

 For more information please contact: firstname.lastname@example.org

-Organized by Photoconsortium in cooperation with the Museo della Grafica and University of Pisa and hosted at the Palazzo Lanfranchi, in the very city center on the banks of the river Arno, the event will take the form of a 1-day conference with leading speakers from the Citizen Heritage consortium partners and other experts in digital cultural heritage, in Social Sciences and Humanities research and in the use of participatory approaches in a cultural and/or educational context.
-The main aim of the event will be to offer insights about successful stories of citizen participation in Cultural Heritage Institutions and Higher Education Institutions.
-An interactive co-creation session will complement the conference programme.
+Organized by Photoconsortium in cooperation with the Museo della Grafica and University of Pisa and hosted at the Palazzo Lanfranchi, in the very city center on the banks of the river Arno, the event takes the form of a 1-day conference with leading speakers from the Citizen Heritage consortium partners and other experts in digital cultural heritage, in Social Sciences and Humanities research and in the use of participatory approaches in a cultural and/or educational context.
+The main outcome of the event was to offer insights about successful stories of citizen participation in Cultural Heritage Institutions and Higher Education Institutions.
+A panel discussion complemented the conference programme.